Robert Grant (Christian leader)

-Early life
+Early life and education

-Grant earned a B.A. in History from Wheaton College, Wheaton, Illinois; Bachelor of Divinity and Master of Divinity from Fuller Theological Seminary in Pasadena, California; and Doctor of Philosophy from the California Graduate School of Theology.
+Grant earned a B.A. in history from Wheaton College in Wheaton, Illinois, a Bachelor of Divinity and Master of Divinity from Fuller Theological Seminary in Pasadena, California, and a Ph.D from California Graduate School of Theology in Garden Grove, California.
 He was also awarded a diploma from the St. Paul Bible College in St. Paul, Minnesota.

 Political activism

 Concerned about what he saw as moral decay in America, Grant founded American Christian Cause in Southern California in 1974 to fight against pornography and homosexual rights.
-In 1978, he relocated to Washington, D.C. and founded Christian Voice, the first major Christian Right organization in America.
+In 1978, he relocated to Washington, D.C., and founded Christian Voice, the first major Christian Right organization in America.
 Grant quickly built Christian Voice, recruiting over 107,000 dues paying members including nearly 37,000 pastors.
 Grant involved national conservative leaders in his movement, including Gary Jarmin, Howard Phillips, Terry Dolan, and Richard Viguerie.
-Christian Voice-backed candidates included Ronald Reagan, Steve Symms, Dan Quayle, and John East defeated incumbents in the 1978 and 1980 elections.
+Christian Voice-backed candidates, including Ronald Reagan, Steve Symms, Dan Quayle, and John Porter East, defeated incumbents in the 1978 and 1980 elections.

 Grant's group campaigned for the election of President Ronald Reagan in the 1980 presidential election.
 After Phillips, Dolan, and Viguerie left several years later, they and Jerry Falwell formed a new Christian right organization, the Moral Majority.
 Similar groups subsequently founded included Concerned Women for America, American Coalition for Traditional Values, and the Christian Coalition.
-Grant was the founding president of the American Freedom Coalition with Ralph David Abernathy.
+Grant was the founding president of the American Freedom Coalition with Ralph Abernathy.
 He is currently on the board of governors of the Council for National Policy.